MineoGames/MineoGames.github.io/_posts/2020-08-12-VERSIONING_GIT_LFS.md

 ### Local Git Lfs Server

-To achieve this, you have to use the AspNet version of the solution : *hosting\Estranged.Lfs.Hosting.AspNet*.
+To achieve this, you have to use the AspNet version of the solution: *hosting\Estranged.Lfs.Hosting.AspNet*.

 1. Edit this line of *Startup.cs* to suit to your environment (using _aws_access_key_id_ and _aws_secret_access_key_ of the .aws/credential file > ovh profile)